microsoft/chat-copilot/webapp/README.md

 Option 1: Reusuing the [dotnet dev-certs](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-dev-certs) generated for the webapi app.

-1. Open a terminal and navigate to `samples/apps/copilot-chat-app/webapi`.
+1. Open a terminal and navigate to `webapi`.
 1. Run

     ```